🌿Your Nervous System Leads the Way in the Body 🌿Â

 From “I’m anxious” → “I have anxiety.”

-That space is where regulation becomes possible.
+That is the space where regulation becomes possible.

 From Self-Judgment to Self-Observation